Motorcycle Dash Cam – Top Recommended Picks

 Weather resistance: while in a car the dash cam stays inside, in a motorcycle it installs on the outside.
 That exposes it to all kinds of harsh weather, including extreme heat and rain.
 An ideal unit should be resistant to such weather conditions.

 Construction: bike rides are not the smoothest.
-The shaking of the motorcycle can take the toll on the dash cam, which is why you need one that is built with the strongest materials for durability.
+The shaking of the motorcycle dashboard can take the toll, which is why you need one that is built with the strongest materials for durability.
 A blend of high-grade metal (like stainless steel or aluminum) and plastic would do.

 Usability: riding a motorcycle requires a lot more concentration.
 That’s why the operation controls of your bike’s dash cam need to be clear and easy to navigate.
 You won’t get as much time to adjust the settings as when you’re driving a car.